The story and inspiration behind writing the Automotive Restorers Guide

 Classic car restoration

-Looking back, restoring the 300 SEL 6.3 Mercedes with all its complexities was a large learning curve.
+Looking back, locating quality engine reconditioning services and restoring the 300 SEL 6.3 Mercedes with all its complexities was a large learning curve.
 For its time this model of Mercedes was a complex car which included self levelling air suspension.
 This was not the first car I had worked on, but due to its complex engineering was certainly the most time consuming.
 As I progressed with this classic car restoration I could see that I would have a car that was both unique with its history and also quite rare.

 It was important for me to pay attention and keep the rebuild original.
 These are not easy cars to work on as the engine is basically shoe horned into a very cramped engine bay.
 Even a normally simple job like changing the fuel filter is very fiddly on these.

 Over the years I have talked people out of owning a 6.3 as they can, apart from being complex and hard to work on, often be described as the ‘car to get you better known with your bank manager’.

 Since I bought the car in 2003 I was able to eventually find and use good quality restoration services, which I have put together in the Guide.
 For most people being able to find decent workmanship is not an easy task and often rockets the time of a restoration.